Improwised/kb.repairrabbit.github.io/content/Employees/how-to-provide-login-details-of-the-software-repair-rabbit-to-employees.md

 +++

-On adding a new Employee, the email of Employee would be his login Id and Password will automatically send to that email Id.
+On adding a new employee, the e-mail ID of employee would be his login ID.
+Password will automatically be sent to that e-mail ID.